dheurtev/dheurtev/sysadmin.md

-# My picks for SysAdmin - MAAS/IAAS and Pets management
+# My picks for SysAdmin and Ops - Pets management and MAAS/IAAS

 Tools and packages I am using are marked `in use`.
 Tools and packages I used are marked as `past`.